 Chia seeds contain zinc, zinc is an important mineral that is known to be a miracle anti aging mineral, zinc is known to fight acne and calm breakouts, zinc is a mineral which helps your skin look taught and supple, zinc is found in many OTC creams and lotions, zinc is recommended for promoting healthy hair growth and healthy nails.

 Chia seeds contain vitamin B1, B2 and vitamin B3, B vitamins are essential if you want to achieve healthy skin and hair, vitamin B1 boosts circulation in the body and adds a glow to your skin when taken internally, vitamin B2 is essential for repairing red blood cells and maintaining healthy skin, vitamin B3 in the form of niacinamide is prescribed as a skin clearing acne treatment, vitamin B3 is recommended for those who spend a lot of time in the sun.

 water (filtered water is recommended)

-Place the filtered water in a saucepan, don’t worry if you can’t get hold of filtered water, you can still use bottle or tap water, add in the chia seeds, (if you are using tap water let the water boil up then add the chia seeds) heat on a stove and leave on low heat until the water reaches a gel texture, then switch the gas off, leave it to cool, once it is cooled down, use a muslin cloth to strain the seeds, it is difficult using a sieve, you will be left with a gel, store the gel in a container, it should last one month if you are using filtered water, if you are unable to use filtered water, do not use the gel more than 15 days, this gel should be stored in the fridge.
+Place the filtered water in a saucepan, don’t worry if you can’t get hold of filtered water, you can still use bottle or tap water, add in the chia seeds, (if you are using tap water let the water boil up then add the chia seeds) heat on a stove on high heat, after 10 mins turn the heat to low, keep the heat on low for 2 mins or until the water reaches a gel texture, then switch the gas off, leave it to cool, once it is cooled down, use a muslin cloth to strain the seeds, it is difficult using a sieve, you will be left with a gel, store the gel in a container, it should last one month if you are using filtered water, if you are unable to use filtered water, do not use the gel more than 15 days, this gel should be stored in the fridge.